 Lexmark is committed to designing energy efficient products and uses ENERGY STAR requirements for imaging equipment as a guideline when developing products.
 Launched in 1992, ENERGY STAR is the globally recognized program of the U.S. Environmental Protection Agency and the U.S. Department of Energy that awards certification to the most energy efficient models in a product category.
 The majority of Lexmark products maintain ENERGY STAR qualification year after year.
-In 2017, nearly 90 percent of Lexmark-branded products held the latest version of certification-ENERGY STAR V2.0.
-The ENERGY STAR specification evolves requirements in order to drive continued energy improvements, and Lexmark seeks recertification to the latest available specification.
-Lexmark is actively participating in ENERGY STAR Imaging Equipment Specification V3.0 development.
+In 2019, over 98 percent of Lexmark-branded products sold held the latest version of certification.
+The ENERGY STAR specification evolves requirements to drive continued energy improvements, and Lexmark seeks recertification to the latest available specification.
+Lexmark actively participated in the development of the Version 3.0 ENERGY STAR Production Specification for Imaging Equipment and transitioned to the new version of the standard in 2019.